Simon Karas: Notation

 In his works, Simon Karas has observed that in many cases the qualitative Byzantine neumes can be read (interpreted) in several different ways, and it is the experience of the chanter, and, to some extent, his personal choice that determine, what particular interpretation will be used in practice in each particular case.
 For example, there are several alternative interpretations for a combination of neumes "a kentemata above an oligon above a psefiston", and although in practice some readings of this combination can be more frequent than the others, theoretically, all these interpretations would be equally valid.
-Simon Karas proposed to decrease this ambiguity by re-introducing some of the old (paleographic) qualitative sings, to differentiate between different possible embellishments.
+Simon Karas proposed to decrease this ambiguity by re-introducing some of the old (paleographic) qualitative signs, to differentiate between different possible embellishments.

 Modes interpretation

 Karas also attempted to revise the classification of musical modes, used by church chanters and choirs, from a musicological point of view, and not necessarily in line with the traditional 8-modes classification system.
 He also tried to guess and reconstruct the relations and history of these modes and scales, as well as regularities of their internal interval structure.